sheev2004-blip/PyLog/README.md

 # PyLog — Log Analysis Tool

+---

+## TL;DR

+PyLog is a Python CLI tool that analyzes log files using a structured pipeline (ingestion → analysis → rules → rendering) with full pytest coverage and deterministic output.

+---

 PyLog is a lightweight Python-based log analysis tool designed to parse structured log files, classify log levels, detect anomalies, and generate readable CLI summaries with rule-based alerting.

 It is built as a modular system with clear separation between ingestion, analysis, rule evaluation, and rendering.